Running Across Nodes

 To override this default behavior and execute a Dragon program on the same node as your shell,

-the --single-node-override / -s
+the --single-node-override / -s option is available.

 This limits the user program to executing on a smaller subset of nodes, potentially useful for execution of scaling